(All fields required)

 Sample topics include:

-The Center for Professional Excellence/Education collaborated with the Center for Better Health and Nutrition at CCHMC to present "Obesity and BMI: Confronting the Epidemic" on April 19, 2011.
+The Center for Professional Excellence/Education collaborated with the Center for Better Health and Nutrition at Cincinnati Children's to present "Obesity and BMI: Confronting the Epidemic" on April 19, 2011.
 The presentation by Robert Siegel, MD and Jenny Sweeney, CPNP, was recorded and is now available to the public as a part of our continuing effort to inform and educate the communities we serve.

 *Nursing contact hours are not available for the online viewing of this presentation.